What Is Ritalin Used For?

 - Suppressed appetite.

 Ritalin is often referred to as a “smart drug” by users who take it recreationally to improve their performance in school.
 However, it has not been proven that it actually lives up to this moniker for those who don’t have ADD or ADHD.
-Over the course of time, as tolerance and dependency grow with persistent Ritalin use, academic performance is sure to suffer – certainly not the performance enhancer that users may bet on.
+Over the course of time, as tolerance and dependency grow with persistent Ritalin use, academic performance is sure to suffer.
+It is certainly not the performance enhancer that users may bet on.

-The severity of Ritalin’s effects will depend on how the drug is administered (i.e. pill form, intranasally, or intravenously) and how much is taken.
-Also, like any prescription drug the effects will typically be stronger for those inappropriately taking it without a condition that merits its use.
+The severity of Ritalin’s effects will depend on how the drug is administered (i.e. in pill form, intranasally, or intravenously) and how much is taken.
+Also, like with any prescription drug, the effects will typically be stronger for those inappropriately taking Ritalin without a condition that merits its use.
 Side effects of Ritalin abuse can include:

 - Loss of appetite.